-- (b) the annual audited financial statements of the Group and of the Company prior to submission to the Board of Directors for consideration and approval. - (c) the External Auditors' report in relation to audit and accounting issues arising from the audit; matters arising from the audit of the Group in meetings with the External Auditors without the presence of the executive Board members and management. - (d) the internal audit report and the results and recommendations arising from the reviews conducted by the outsourced internal audit function. - (e) the related party transactions and potential conflict of interest situation that may have arisen within the Company or Group. - the re-appointment of External Auditors and their audit fees, before the recommendation to the Board of Directors for approval. - (g) the necessary trainings attended by members of the Audit Committee are set out on pages 21 and 22 of this Annual Report.
+- (a) the unaudited quarterly financial statements of the Group to ensure that they are in compliance with the requirements of relevant authorities, prior to submission to the Board for their approval and release of the Group's results to Bursa Securities. - (b) the annual audited financial statements of the Group and of the Company prior to submission to the Board of Directors for consideration and approval. - (c) the External Auditors' report in relation to audit and accounting issues arising from the audit; matters arising from the audit of the Group in meetings with the External Auditors without the presence of the executive Board members and management. - (d) the internal audit plan, the internal audit report and the recommendations arising from the reviews conducted by the outsourced internal auditor. - (e) the related party transactions and potential conflict of interest situation that may have arisen within the Company or Group. - (f) the re-appointment of External Auditors and their audit fees, before the recommendation to the Board of Directors for approval. - (g) the necessary trainings attended by members of the Audit Committee are set out on page 21 of this Annual Report.